Table of contents

 If you attend a health appointment in the morning without clocking before 12.30pm, you must claim this as a half day’s sick leave.

-If you have attended for a reasonable time (i.e. around one hour) up to 12.30pm, you will receive core time credit of morning attendance has been recorded before or after the absence in question.
+If you have attended for a reasonable time (i.e. around one hour) up to 12.30pm, you will receive core time credit if morning attendance has been recorded before or after the absence in question.
 You must also be clocked in by 1.30 pm to reclaim the credit.

 Afternoon appointment